Wisdom Tooth Extractions Allen

 Regardless of which kind of tooth extraction you undergo, you can be confident that our team will do all we can to make you comfortable during your procedure.

-Partnered with Local Anesthesiologist
+Partnered with a Local Anesthesiologist

-Dr. Kar partners with a local anesthesiologist to offer safe IV sedation during advanced surgical procedures like wisdom tooth extraction in-office.
+Dr. Kar partners with a local anesthesiologist to offer safe IV sedation dentistry during advanced surgical procedures like wisdom tooth extraction in-office.
 With over 20 years of experience, our certified anesthesiologist will help you feel comfortable while you’re in the treatment chair, all while monitoring your vitals and ensuring your safety throughout your procedure.
 Plus, our specialist’s fees tend to be lower than if you were to visit an oral surgeon’s office.

 Recovering from Wisdom Teeth Extraction